frame-lang/frame-lang.github.io/_posts/2021-02-12-hello_worlds_part_1.md

 ##
 ```

-In the `-actions-` block we see a method declaration:
+In the `-actions-` block we see a declaration for a `print` action:

 ```
 -actions-